March 21, 2023

 Cardiovascular/Aerobic Exercise

 More specifically, when you engage in aerobic and/or cardiovascular exercise (and spin classes fit perfectly into this category), you give your heart a workout by getting it pumping harder and faster.
+Spin classes are especially effective at elevating your heart rate, which is essential for improving cardiovascular health and maximizing calorie burn.

 The science is pretty clear.